hunter-college-ossd-spr-2020/project-evaluation/facebookfolly_template.md

 ### Code Base

-__1. What is the primary programming language in the project?__
+__What is the primary programming language in the project?__
 <br>

   C++

-__1. What is the development environment?
+__What is the development environment?
 For example, is it Gnu C++ on Linux?
 Are there instructions for how to download, build, and install?__
 <br>

   There are instructions on how to install Facebook Folly,

-__1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?__
+__Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?__
 <br>

   It relies on facebook libraries and

-__1. Is the code easy to understand?
+__Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample.__
 <br>

-__1. Is this a big project?
+__Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/).__
 <br>

-__1. Does the repository have tests?__
+__Does the repository have tests?__
 <br>

 ---

 ### Code and Design Documentation
-__1. Is there clear documentation in the code itself?__
+__Is there clear documentation in the code itself?__
 <br>

-__1. Is there documentation about the design?__
+__Is there documentation about the design?__
 <br>